renovate-bot/cloudspannerecosystem-_-spanner-cassandra-schema-tool/README.md

 4. **Apply schema to Spanner Database (Optional):** Directly connects to your target Spanner database and applies the generated schema.

 [Core conecpts](https://cloud.google.com/spanner/docs/non-relational/spanner-for-cassandra-users#core_concepts) you need to know before using this tool:
-* The Cassandra keyspace is mapped directly to the Spanner database.
-Consequently, each database will only contain a single keyspace, retaining its original name.
+* The concept of a Cassandra keyspace is directly equivalent to a Spanner database.
+Therefore, when converting the DDL, the target Spanner database serves as the implicit keyspace.
+Imagine that selecting a Spanner database is akin to having created a keyspace with the same name and then executing a USE statement for it.
+Any keyspace specified within a CQL statement being translated must be identical to the name of the Spanner database you are actively using.

 ## Note on the DDL Translation

 * Only `CREATE TABLE` statements are supported.
-* Keyspace name is optional.
-If it is specified, it should match the database name.
+Other statements will result in a syntax error.
-* Table options in the `CREATE TABLE` statements are not supported.
+* Table options in the `CREATE TABLE` statements are silently ignored.
-* Static columns are not supported.
+* Static columns are not supported (syntax error).
-* The following data types are not supported: Duration, Tuple, and Frozen
+* The following data types are not supported (syntax error): `Duration`, `Tuple`, and `Frozen`.
 * Mapping of [Cassandra native type](https://cassandra.apache.org/doc/stable/cassandra/cql/types.html#native-types) to [Spanner Type](https://cloud.google.com/spanner/docs/reference/standard-sql/data-types#data_type_list):
     | Cassandra | Spanner    |
     | --------- | ---------- |